vmware-archive/image-relocation/README.md

 ## Development

-To create a release on github, simply push a tag beginning with "v".
+To create a release on github, merge a commit which removes "-snapshot" from [VERSION](VERSION) (and, optionally, bumps the major version if there has been an incompatible change), then push a tag beginning with "v".
+To continue development of the next release, merge a commit which bumps the minor version in [VERSION](VERSION) and adds "-snapshot" back in.